 I am proud to have served as President of the Pacific Parklands Foundation for almost half of its 15-year lifespan.
 I credit our dedicated volunteer Board of Directors, past and present, for achieving so many of our goals over the years and honouring the trust placed in the foundation by our donors and supporters.
 To our volunteer leadership team, our staff and our many loyal volunteers I offer the sincere gratitude of the entire Board.
 Together we are fulfilling the critical mission entrusted to us 15 years ago of enhancing and protecting one of our region’s most priceless assets, its regional parks.

-David Pohl is Vice President, Commercial Markets for Royal Bank of Canada.
-He has held many positions within the bank over a career that has spanned 30 plus years.
-For most of this time he has been with Commercial Banking.
-He also has considerable experience within retail and international banking.
+David Pohl was formerly the Vice President, Commercial Markets for Royal Bank of Canada.
+He held many positions within the bank over a career that spanned 30 plus years and is now retired, living in North Vancouver.
+Most of his career has focused on Commercial Banking and he also has considerable experience within retail and international banking.

-During most of the 90's, he headed the bank’s marketing efforts focused on Asian Banking during the major immigration flows from Hong Kong and Taiwan.
-He was also the General Manager for RBC in South Korea which gave him many business related experiences throughout Asia.
+During most of the 90’s, he headed the bank’s marketing efforts focused on Asian Banking during the major migration flows from Hong Kong and Taiwan.
+He was also the General Manager for RBC in South Korea which gave him many business-related experiences throughout Asia.

 Kevin O'Callaghan is a partner at the law firm Fasken Martineau and the chair of the Aboriginal Law Practice Group.
 He is also a founding member of the firm’s Corporate Social Responsibility Practice Group.
 He conducts a litigation practice that involves complex commercial litigation that focuses mainly on aboriginal, regulatory and environmental issues.